Help with using this website

 If you live in the Suffolk Coastal area and it is not possible for you to walk to your local bus stop or train station, the Connecting Communities team may be able to help.
 For contact details, click here.

 The Metropolitan Police publish a booklet titled The Little Book of Big Scams, which gives helpful information and general advice about a range of criminal scams, including internet scams.
-The third edition was published in January 2017, and can be read online and free of charge on the Metropolitan Police website by clicking here.
+The latest edition was published in 2020, and can be read online and free of charge on the Metropolitan Police website by clicking here.

 Who Can You Trust is a not-for-profit community interest organisation set up with the sole aim of alerting and advising people in the 55+ age group about the need to be on their guard against internet scammers, doorstep rogues, fake lotteries, ATM fraudsters, rogue builders, dating tricksters and cheque overpayment fraud.
 The organisation regularly publishes magazines with news and advise, and these can be read online and free of charge through the Who Can You Trust website.